 What is Buccal Fat Pad Excision?

 Buccal fat pad excision is a type of facial plastic surgery.
 During the surgery, the buccal pads are removed.
 Once removed, your cheeks will be more slender and a more defined facial contour will remain.
-The surgery is permanent and the return or re-growth of the buccal fat pads even with weight gain are very unlikely.
-However, buccal fat pad excision is not for every face, so a consultation to understand your goals and an assessment of facial shape, size and the integrity of the skin are important for your surgeon.
+The surgery is permanent and the return or re-growth of the buccal fat pads even with weight gain is very unlikely.
+However, buccal fat pad excision is not for every face, so a consultation to understand your goals and an assessment of facial shape, size, and the integrity of the skin are important for your surgeon.

 The Treatment